Build your skills in transitional education programs.

 English as a Second Language (ESL)

-A diploma earned in our Adult High School Diploma Program is a primary high school diploma, not an equivalent or secondary diploma.
-Complete the AHSD and earn your high school diploma, issued by Garfield County Public School District #16, by achieving the required scores in one of the following assessments: ACT WorkKeys (most common), Accuplacer, ASVAB or the PLUS - Además.
-Students must also complete the Civics, Colorado History and Genocide portions of the program.
-For more information on the AHSD, please visit the CMC HSE page.
+A diploma earned in our Workforce Diploma Pilot Program is a primary high school diploma, not an equivalent or secondary diploma.
+Complete the WDPP and earn your high school diploma, issued by the Roaring Fork School District in Glenwood Springs, by achieving the required scores in one of the following assessments: ACT WorkKeys (most common), Accuplacer, ASVAB, or the PLUS - Además.
+Students must also complete the Civics portion and Colorado History Portion of the program.
+For more information on the WDPP please visit the CMC HSE page.

 High School Equivalency (HSE)

 A High School Equivalency (HSE) Diploma is a secondary diploma that is an equivalent to a high school diploma and is achieved through passing a battery of standardized tests.
 Both, GED and HiSet test preparation classes and official testing are available at CMC.
 HSE preparation classes are provided at many of our campuses, with some campuses offering bilingual instruction.
 Our authorized testing centers offer delivery of the official tests in both English and Spanish.
 The GED test has four subjects (Mathematics, Social Science, Social Studies and Reasoning through Language Arts).
 The HiSET test has five subjects (Language Arts-Reading, Language Arts-Writing, Mathematics, Science and Social Studies).

 All official testing can be proctored at one of CMC’s authorized Pearson Vue Test Centers.
 Qualifying GED test candidates can choose to take official GED tests outside an authorized test center with an online Pearson Vue proctor through Pearson Vue’s OnVue online program.
 This option does cost more.